EmanuelUHH/TrUDucer/README.md

 rulefile with 'coverage' or look at a conversion process in detail with 'show'.

-It is assumed that the source dependency relations are in CAPS, while the UD labels are in all lowercase.
+For the compare and coverage subcommand it is assumed that the source dependency relations are in CAPS, while the UD labels are in all lowercase.
+Otherwise no assumptions about the labels are made.

 positional arguments:
   {conv,convall,compare,coverage,show}